Transparent metallic electrodes and conductors for Organic Electroluminescent Diodes

 Summary of stage 1.

-a) The installation of thermal evaporation and deposition by thermionic arc has been re-designed so that the thickness of the deposited metal films is monitored with the help of a quartz balance.
-Also, the evaporators were brought closer with the help of spacers so that the deposition angle is as small as possible, as well as the nacelle-substrate distance, thus ensuring an efficient deposition of the metal films.
+a) The installation of thermal evaporation and deposition by thermionic arc has been redesigned so that the thickness of the deposited metal films is monitored with the help of a quartz balance.
+Also, the evaporators were brought closer with the help of spacers so that the deposition angle and nacelle-substrate distance were as small as possible, thus ensuring an efficient deposition of the metal films.

 b) The thermionic emission process was adjusted by using two DC sources necessary to accelerate the emitted thermoelectrons to: